 - Elephant Square : and you will find 4!
 They are certainly the emblem of the city!
 This monument, nicknamed the “4 without asses” because we can only see the front half of the elephants, recalls the Indian military campaigns of General Comte de Boigne, whose bronze statue dominates the monument.

 - The traboules of the historic center, particularly around Place Saint Léger.

 - The trompe-l'œil and ironwork which adorn the many mansions.

-- La Saint-François-de-Sales Cathedral, former Franciscan church, built in late XNUMXth century cathedralst century.
+- La Saint-François-de-Sales Cathedral, former Franciscan church, built in late XNUMXth century cathedralth century.
 Its great romantic organ is one of the most important in Auvergne-Rhône-Alpes.

 - Le Museum of Fine Arts whose building was a granette (grain market) in medieval times.
-The museum offers a prestigious collection of Italian paintings from the XIVst in the XVIIIst century.
+The museum offers a prestigious collection of Italian paintings from the XIVth in the XVIIIth century.

-- La Railway roundabout, a masterpiece of Eiffel-type metal architecture from the beginning of the XNUMXth centuryst century.
+- La Railway roundabout, a masterpiece of Eiffel-type metal architecture from the beginning of the XNUMXth centuryth century.
 It is still in operation today.

 - La House of Charmettes, country house of Jean-Jacques Rousseau, who stayed there with Madame de Warens from 1736 to 1742.